 - It is made up of almost three-quarters Hydrogen.
 The remaining part is mostly made of Helium.

 On 28 June 2001, Vangelis Papathanasiou, a famous Greek musician, gave a unique musical show called ‘Mythodia’ in Athens.

 This show was sponsored by NASA, at the same time when one of its spacecraft had entered the orbit of Mars.

 Rumors at the time speculated that the entire concert offered a message to the Greek Gods, as the concert presented the history of Hellenism and ancient Greece.

 2009: The THEMIS mission split into two missions:

 – The first, THEMIS-Low, consisting of the three inner probes (P3, P4, P5), will continue to study the Earth’s space environment.

-– The two outer probes, P1 and P2, will explore the space environment of the moon.
-This new mission was renamed to ARTEMIS (Acceleration Reconnection Turbulence, and Electrodynamics of Moon Interaction with the Sun).
+– The two outer probes, P1 and P2, were to explore the space environment of the moon.
+This new mission was renamed ARTEMIS (Acceleration Reconnection Turbulence, and Electrodynamics of Moon Interaction with the Sun).

 2010: “Ares I” and “Ares V” were the names of rockets that launched the space shuttle’s successor to the Moon and Mars.